xabk/ue-loc-tools/readme2.md

 # Usage

 `uv run loc-sync.py` or `!loc-sync.bat` will launch the script and present you with the list of tasks.

-It also accepts task names as command-line parameters for automation.
+It also accepts task names as command-line parameters for automation, for example, `uv run loc-sync.py "[X, ALL] #5 Import Translations"`.

 Note that _uv_ should take care of everything automatically, from Python to all the required packages.